 The planetarium is a wonderful place to instill excitement about science in young minds; it also can help teachers in meeting state standards.
 Below is a list of current school shows.
 Suitable grade levels are indicated, but these are only guidelines.
 Note that the current public show is always available, and is generally suitable and recommended for middle and high school classes.

 The planetarium underwent a major renovation in 2011, but this means some of our old school shows are no longer available (see the list at the bottom of this page).
 However, we now have some new shows, and these full-dome digital productions are amazing!
 We plan to keep adding to our school-show repertoire every year.

 Admission fees for school shows were originally $3 per person, including teachers and adults, but those fees are being subsidized through a generous and ongoing donation from Jean and Ric Edelman (thank you, Jean and Ric!).
 We can legally accomodate up to 102 people, but no more.
 The usual times for visits are 9:30 and 11 a.m., Tuesday through Friday, but we can usually make exceptions, and afternoons are nearly always available.

-To make reservations, call Keith Johnson at 856.256.4389 during business hours, or email him at firstname.lastname@example.org.
+To make reservations, email director Keith Johnson at email@example.com, or call him at 856.256.4389 during business hours.
 He checks his email frequently.
 He's also down in the dome most of the time, having fun with...
-I mean, diligently programming the SciDome system, so email may be faster.
+I mean, diligently programming the SciDome system, and the phone there may or may not be on, so email may be faster.